genpozi/Pozitive-LaunchPad/README.md

 # POZITIVE AI | Launchpad

 A futuristic, high-performance resource directory designed to be the ultimate starting point for developers, designers, and researchers exploring the modern AI ecosystem.

 ## 🚀 Overview

 POZITIVE AI acts as a unified "Launchpad" that aggregates the bleeding-edge tools from Google's ecosystem and the broader AI landscape.
 It organizes resources into three distinct pillars:

-1.  **Google Nexus**: A hub for Google's specific AI tools, Workspace integrations, and research labs (Gemini, DeepMind, Labs).
+1.  **Google Tools**: A hub for Google's specific AI tools, Workspace integrations, and research labs (Gemini, DeepMind, Labs).
 2.  **Design Systems**: A curated gallery of Generative UI, Image FX, Video generation, and 3D tools for creatives.
 3.  **Build Systems**: A dev-centric dashboard for AI Engineering, Agents, LLMOps, and Infrastructure.

 ## ✨ Key Features

-### 🧠 Smart Search & AI Advisor
+### 🧠 Smart Search & Strategic Research
 -   **Dual Mode**: Toggle between standard **Find** (Regex/Tag search) and **Research** (AI-powered advisory).
--   **Context Aware**: The AI Advisor changes its persona based on the active page (Cloud Architect for Build, Creative Technologist for Design).
+-   **3-Tier Strategy**: The AI Advisor doesn't just list tools; it provides three distinct plans:
+    -   **One-Shot**: The single best tool for the job.
+    -   **Bespoke**: A custom workflow combining 2-3 tools.
+    -   **Full Stack**: A scalable architecture recommendation.
 -   **Fallback Mechanisms**: If the API key is missing or quota is exceeded, the search gracefully transitions to opening the query in Google Gemini external.

 ### ⚡ Quick Launch Dock